COLLATERAL CHARGE VS CONVENTIONAL CHARGE

 What can you afford?

-Before looking for a home, determine what you can afford.
-Closely examine your finances.
-It is important that you consider how much you can afford as a down payment, the total cost of owning and maintaining a home, and whether you will be able to manage your other living expenses as well.
+Before looking for a home it is best to determine what you can afford.
+You should consult a mortgage broker to discuss your options.
+It is important that together you consider how much you can afford as a down payment, the total cost of owning and maintaining a home, and whether you will be able to manage your other living expenses as well.

 GDS and TDS Ratio